Under the Families Australia Constitution, the Board is comprised of up to 12 members. The Board’s current composition is as follows:

 Anne is currently National Director of Grandparents Australia and state director of Grandparents Victoria.
 Recent national work includes a national survey of grandparents from every state and territory and all walks of life to determine their views about the future for their grandchildren and the conduct of a campaign to highlight the need for better childcare provision as an issue of national significance.
 Anne was awarded a Medal of the Order of Australia for service to the community through Grandparents Australia in the 2009 Queen’s Birthday Honours.

 Sue has been a paediatrician since 1972 and has worked as a Community Paediatrician with a special interest in child abuse and abuse prevention since 1990.
 Sue has worked in the ACT Health funded Child At Risk Health Unit in ACT over this time.
-Since her retirement in December 2011, she continued part time work at CARHU, where she follows up a number of children she has been seeing for years, as well as providing back-up for the regular team of doctors when needed and continuing her teaching and mentoring roles.
-Sue is a member of the ACT Child Death Review Committee, the ACT Domestic Violence Prevention Committee.
+She retired from clinical work at CARHU in December 2016 but has a continuing position there as Honorary Paediatric Consultant and continues her teaching and mentoring roles.
+Sue is a member of the ACT Child Death Review Committee.
+She is no longer an appointed member of the ACT Domestic Violence Prevention Committee, but continues to contribute as a member of a small advisory committee considering the impact of family violence on infants and children.
 Sue is currently Vice-President on the NAPCAN (National Association for the Prevention of Child Abuse and Neglect) National Board.
-She is also on the Boards of Canberra Mothercraft Society (QE2 Family Centre), Families Australia, Kidsafe, Lyons Early Childhood School and Medical Women’s Society of ACT and Region, all helping inform her contemporary knowledge of children.
-Other commitments are the steering committee of the ACT Family Law Pathways Network and the ARACY.
-(Australian Research Alliance of Children and Youth) Early Years Chapter.
+She is also on the Boards of Canberra Mothercraft Society (QE2 Family Centre), Families Australia, Kidsafe, Lyons Early Childhood School and Medical Women’s Society of ACT and Region.
+All of this helps inform her contemporary knowledge of children and families.
+Another commitment is as a committee member of the ARACY (Australian Research Alliance of Children and Youth) Early Years Chapter.
 Sue also chairs the Community Expert Reference Group of the ACT Asbestos Taskforce currently.
 In 1999 Sue was awarded an Order of Australia for services to Paediatrics, Child Protection and the Community.
 In 2013, the Canberra Centenary, Sue was ACT Citizen of the Year “in recognition of her personal efforts and significant contributions to the ACT community, particularly as an advocate for the safety and wellbeing of children”.

-Paul is Executive Director Transport Services Northern Territory Department of Transport.
+Paul is the Director of Territory Perspectives a consultancy with a long history of program, organisation and people management projects in the Northern Territory, Western Australia and nationally.
+Until 2016, he was the Executive Director Transport Services Northern Territory Department of Transport.
 He previously held senior positions in the NT Departments of the Chief Minister, Education and Local Government.
 Paul has worked in both government and community sector human services agencies since 1975.
 As Principal Policy Officer and later Assistant Director, Young Offender Services in the W.A.
 Department of Community Services, as General Manager of Creative LINKS Foundation and Chair of state and national youth services peak organisations, he has significant experience in policy development and analysis and in the practical application of policy in the development and operation of community programs.

 Simon Schrapel has enjoyed a 30+ year career of working in the Social and Community Services field in Australia and abroad in a range of policy, planning and management positions, principally focused on the funding and delivery of services by the non-government community services sector.
 He is currently the Chief Executive of Uniting Communities, a South Australia based community service agency committed to social justice and inclusion.
 Throughout his career Simon has undertaken a number of leadership positions in sector peak bodies, advocacy groups and advisory boards, including his leadership as President of the Australian Council of Social Services from 2009-2013 and of the South Australian Council of Social Services and Child and Family Welfare Association of Australia.
 Simon is currently the Chair of Foodbank SA and a Board member of Foodbank Australia, the Chair of the South Australian Council for the Care of Children and has been a Board member of Families Australia since 2008.
 Simon’s work and commitment in the area of child protection and family support has seen his active involvement in the National Forum for Protecting Australia’s Children, the National Family Matters campaign and in various other State and National bodies and advisory Boards focused on children and families.
 Simon was awarded an Order of Australia for significant service to the community, particularly to children and families through social welfare organisations, programs and initiatives in 2017.